getify/eslint-plugin-proper-arrows/README.md

 var fn2 = (user,cb) => ajax(user,cb);
 ```

-These statements all report no errors, because all parameters at least the length threshold specified (default: `2`), and the absence of a parameter is ignored.
+These statements all report no errors, because all parameters are at least the length threshold specified (default: `2`), and the absence of a parameter is ignored.

 By contrast, this rule *would* report errors for: